kacifer/buggy-gin/README.md

 ### FakeResponseTime

-Pass "X-Fake-Response-Seconds: 10" in request header to fake response time.
+Pass "X-Fake-Response-Milliseconds: 1000" in request header to fake response time.